JSainsburyPLC/node-azure-ad-jwt/README.md

+# Modified the issuer in this lib to validate id_token.

 # azure-ad-jwt
 This component makes it super simple to validate a JWT token issued by the Azure Active Directory.
 Currently the version is not usinge caching this means the certificates will be downloaded from Mirosoft with every verification request.